perrinedominic/ModularMonolithStore/README.md

 ## Security Considerations

-**AWS Credintials**: Do not hard-code AWS credentials in the code.
+**AWS Credentials**: Do not hard-code AWS credentials in the code.
 Use environment variables or the AWS SDK's default credential provider chain for secure credential management.

 **Token Expiry**: Cognito's JWT tokens have an expiration time.
 Make sure you handle token refresh securely, especially for long-running sessions.